 Regular Tile Transitions vs. Irregular Tile Transitions

-The two examples above feature regular tile transitions — the staggered pattern is uniform across the entire application, creating a consistent design.
+Both examples above feature regular tile transitions — the staggered pattern is uniform across the entire application, creating a consistent design.

 Staggeringly Beautiful Ceramic Tile